Arviat: Politics

 The community is represented in the Legislative Assembly of Nunavut by John Main in the electoral district of Arviat North-Whale Cove, and Joe Savikataaq in Arviat South.
 Savikataaq was Premier of Nunavut from 2018 to 2021.

 Savikataaq's son, Joe Savikataaq Jr., became mayor of the community in March 2020, following the death in office of Bob Leonard.

+Education

+On 11 February 2026, it was announced that Arviat had been selected to be the location of the main campus of the first Inuit-led university in Inuit Nunangat, expected to open in 2030.
+It is called Inuit Nunangat University.

 Recreation

 The Hudson Bay Quest sled-dog race was run from Churchill to Arviat for the first time in 2004.

 Internet

 The community has been served by the Qiniq network since 2005.
 Qiniq is a fixed wireless service to homes and businesses, connecting to the outside world via a satellite backbone.
 The Qiniq network is designed and operated by SSI Micro.
 In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.

 Climate

 According to the Köppen climate classification, Arviat has a subarctic climate (Köppen Dfc).
 However, using Nordenskjöld's alternate formula for distinguishing Arctic from subarctic climates, it has a polar climate (Köppen ET); as expected from this, it is north of the Arctic tree line.
 Spring is slow to warm up, with June being cooler than September and May cooler than October.
 With a yearly mean of -9.3 C it is the third-warmest in Nunavut and the maximum of 33.9 C recorded on 22 July 1973 is second only to that of Kugluktuk.
 Arviat has a yearly rainfall of 174.4 mm, the fourth-wettest in Nunavut, but only 112.4 cm of snow, the third-least.
 Temperatures above freezing have never been recorded between 18 November and 17 March, inclusive; conversely, accumulating snow has never been recorded in July or August.